sohang3112/iit-madras-web-mtech-ai/trimester1/DA5301W_Python/README.md

 - like BFS, each vertex is visited once
 - complexity same as BFS: Adjacency Matrix: O(n^2), Adjacency List: O(m + n)
 - DFS Paths are NOT shortest paths, unlike BFS

+### TODO: selection sort, searching in a list, exception handling, debugging & testing

+### NOTE: class on pytorch & tensorflow also discussed, but that's not in endsem exam